 Because most meditation techniques are designed to help you become more aware and therefore more awake, you have to be careful to not use the same technique you’re using to stay focused at work to help you fall asleep.
 However, if this is your goal with meditation is to help you fall asleep quickly, then you’ll want to do this either right before bed or while in bed.

 If you’re not using a sleep-inducing meditation technique, then you need to avoid meditating within an hour of going to bed, since you don’t want your body to associate normal meditation with falling asleep.
-By choosing the right technique for the right time of the day, however, you can enjoy the best time to meditate for greatest benefits that will help you wake up in the morning and those that will help you fall asleep.
+By choosing the right technique for the right time of the day, however, you can enjoy the best time to meditate for the greatest benefits that will help you wake up in the morning and those that will help you fall asleep.

 When you find yourself feeling overwhelmed or needing to make a difficult decision, there are times when you should take a few extra minutes to meditate.
 Although it’s easy to say that you don’t have time to meditate when you’re stressed by how much you need to get done, you’d be surprised at how much time you’ll end up saving by centering yourself for 5 minutes rather than worrying about the problem for 20 minutes.

 You may find that you have the best time of day when you are learning to meditate is a different best time of day when you are an experienced meditator.
 When you are just learning to meditate, it is helpful to have optimal conditions — a quiet place with no interruptions.
-After you have experienced some benefits of meditating, you will not need to create an ideal situation because you will be committed on a different level.
+After you have experienced some benefits of meditating, you will not need to create an ideal situation because you will be committed to a different level.
 Many people meditate on planes and trains or other noisy places.

 Is it OK to meditate before bed?